 Labor solidarity is at the core of democratic socialist politics.
 Without a strong and organized working class movement we can’t hope to build the power necessary to challenge capitalism.
 To that end, the labor sub-working group works to identify ways DSA can work to support our comrades involved in local labor struggles, to talk with DSAers in unions about what it means to be a democratic socialist in the labor movement, and to work with new DSAers to help form unions in their workplaces.

-We seek to influence electoral politics in the greater Boston area through endorsing candidates, volunteering for campaigns, and training on skills and issues.
+The Electoral Working Group seeks to influence electoral politics in the greater Boston area through endorsing candidates, volunteering for campaigns, and training on skills and issues.

-The Boston DSA eco-socialism working group aims to promote a socialist analysis amongst environmentalists and an ecological analysis among socialists.
+The Boston DSA Ecosocialism Working Group aims to promote a socialist analysis amongst environmentalists and an ecological analysis among socialists.
 It does this by organizing winning campaigns that: 1) build solidarity among community members and key allies; 2) recognize and challenge the capitalist origins of our modern environmental crisis.

-Boston DSA’s Housing Working group is concerned with organizing around one of our most fundamental rights — the right to a stable and affordable home.
+Boston DSA’s Housing Working Group is concerned with organizing around one of our most fundamental rights — the right to a stable and affordable home.
 In Boston this right has come increasingly under attack as rent prices skyrocket, rising by 25% in the last five years.
 The Housing Group works closely with City Life Vida Urbana, a local tenants rights organization, as well as other community groups, to fight rent increases and evictions in the neighborhoods where these trends are most acutely felt.

 The Internationalism Working Group aims to build global solidarity for global liberation.
 We oppose globalized capitalism, imperialism, militarism, settler colonialism, and all forms of oppression wherever they occur.
 Capitalism is global — to defeat it, we must be too.